brikis98/yevgeniy-brikman-homepage/_posts/2024-05-08-damascus-station.md

 - I'm not sure why, but I found myself slightly lost at the beginning of the book.
 However, once it got going, things became clear.

-- The love story felt a bit cliche.
+- The love story felt a bit cliché.

 ## Rating